Medical Assistant

 Become a Medical Assistant in only 12 months and join one of the nation’s fastest-growing career fields.

-Please plan to attend an Information Session Webinar to learn all about this program.
-Follow the instructions below.
+Please plan to attend a Medical Assisting Information Session Webinar to learn all about this program.

 The medical assistant certificate program at CCD is accredited by the Higher Learning Commission, which is recognized by the US Department of Education and meets clear quality standards for educational and financial performance.